BartsBoneJointHealth/HipFractureStudyathon/documentation/HowToRun.md

 **1. Load Dependencies**

-Run section `A) Dependencies` to load the packages.
+Run section `A. Dependencies` to load the packages.
 If they are not already installed install them using `install.packages` for CRAN packages or using the installation directions for the `Ulysses` package provided in section `Final Steps` above.

 **2. Assign Variables**